coolbreeze413/qorc-onion-apps/qorc_bootloader_dual/README.rst

     note:
     The bootloader loads the fpga image from the bootfpga partition, ensure that this is already flashed on the board.

-    If this is a blank board, which does not have the bootfpga partition flashed with the usb-serial image, use the qorc_loadflash_dual project, and run it using a debugger, to be able to flash the bootfpga/bootloader to initialize the flash on the board for the remaining qorc projects to be run.
+    If this is a blank board, which does not have the bootfpga partition flashed with the usb-serial image, use the qorc_loadflash_dual project, to 'initialize' the board with the bootloader/bootfpga.

     Refer to the qorc_loadflash_dual project readme for details.